 At the current currency exchange rate, and with backup services included, I get two CX11 instances or one CX21 instance at Hetzner for the price of just one Nanode.
 The traffic overrate charge is 94 % cheaper and even includes 19 TiB more traffic in the standard service package.
 The biggest difference is in the incoming bandwidth speeds.
 However, I’m getting the same outgoing speed and that’s the main factor for how fast I can serve the limited number of requests that trickle in from my CDN.

-Hetzner offer a choice of the latest version of four Linux distributions: CentOS, Debian, Fedora, or Ubuntu.
+Hetzner offer a choice of the latest version of four Linux distributions: CentOS, Debian, Fedora Linux, or Ubuntu.
 However, you can choose from additional operating systems with manual setup including Alpine Arch Linux, Devuan, FreeBSD, OpenBSD, OpenSUSE, and even Windows Server (license sold separately, as they say).

 I, of course, chose Fedora Linux and went with Hetzner’s new data center in Helsinki, complete with that fresh new data center smell, to get the latest and hopefully greatest technology.
 A more conservative admin may have opted for the older data center, but I’m relying on stale-while-error to cover for me for a few days in the unlikely event a catastrophic failure at Hetzner.

 This isn’t the first time I’m with a European hosting provider, but so far is the first time I haven’t hated the experience.
 Hetzner has a modern looking administration interface paired with prices and services that can compete with the larger players in the VPS space.